grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can _anyone_ my age create something stylish and desirable and new?
 This isn't just a review of _Curseborne_.
 It's also an examination of my youthful relationship with the original _World of Darkness_.
 The comparison might seem unfair, and it probably is, but I still believe better things are possible.
 I believe that, if we look at what made the OWoD work, we can create new urban settings just as good, if not better.

-### The Review Itself

-As I wrote this review I came to the conclusion that there are five core elements of urban fantasy roleplaying games:
+As I wrote this review I came to the reckon that there are, obviously, five core elements to any urban fantasy roleplaying game:

-1. Monsters are real and hidden (goes without saying)
+1. Monsters are real
-2. The Darker World
+2. The world is darker
-3. The Conspiracy
+3. A conspiracy hides the monsters
 4. Factions
 5. Conflict

 It seems sensible to structure the review around them.
 I'll be looking at the fictional and meta aspects of each of these elements.
 The fiction adds a degree of consistency and realism that ground the setting, while the meta aspects support the fantasy of playing a monster.

-#### 1. Monsters are Real
+#### 1. The monsters are real

+That monsters are real is the core conceit of urban fantasy.
 The book starts off with an high-level summary to the setting, and we are introduced to the concept of the cursed world.
 In _Curseborne_ the world is filled with curses.
 Everyone experiences a constant stream of these curses creating a permanent dismal atmosphere, but the Accursed are more cursed.
 So cursed they have They have inherited your standard spread of urban fantasy curses: lycanthropy, vampirism and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without cool powers.

-#### 2. The Darker World
+#### 2. The world is darker

 The core axiom of urban fantasy/horror is that supernatural monsters are real.
 And the presence of these monsters implies a world that is more dangerous than our own.
 This is the **Darker World**.
 If real monsters lurk in the shadows we might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc.